kajfkajfu/homework/README.md

 Calculators - in this task, written different versions of calculator(several separate classes).
 That use different methods(some of them are just their own methods, some of them refer to the Math libary).

-DataContainer - in this task a class is written, an analogue of ArrayList.
+DataContainer - in this task a class is written, as an analogue of ArrayList.

-Lists - created classes for storing information about objects, created comparators for classes that compare, sorted collections using comparators.
+Lists - created class for storing information about objects, created comparators for class that compare, sorted collections using comparators.

 LoopsAndArrays - in this task, various actions are perfomed with array and loops in order to study their functionality.